EPO designated or elected

 A121 EPC applies to the 31-month time limit (Guidelines E-IX 2.1.3).

-R49.6 PCT is not applicable, since the designation fee is not part of the national fee referred to in A22 PCT, which alone allows reinstatement of rights (EuroPCT Guide 5.8 paragraph 5.8.007).
+R49.6 PCT is not applicable, since the designation fee is not part of the national fee referred to in A22 PCT, which alone allows for re-establishment of rights (EuroPCT Guide 5.8 point 5.8.007).

 Annual fee for the 3rd year